1999 (Prince song)

 "1999" is a song by American musician Prince, the title track from his 1982 album of the same name.
-Originally peaking at number 44 on the Billboard Hot 100, a December 1982 rerelease later peaked at number 12 in the US, while a January 1985 rerelease, a double A-side with "Little Red Corvette", later peaked at number 2 in the UK.
+Originally peaking at number 44 on the Billboard Hot 100, a mid-1983 re-release later reached number 12 in the US, while a January 1985 rerelease, a double A-side with "Little Red Corvette", later peaked at number 2 in the UK.

 Rolling Stone ranked "1999" number 339 on their list of the 500 Greatest Songs of All Time.
 Following Prince's death, the song re-charted on the Billboard Hot 100 at number 41, later moving up to number 27, making it the fourth separate time the song had entered the Hot 100 and the third different decade in which the song re-charted (as after its two 1980s entries, it made the chart again on January 16, 1999 at number 40).
 As of April 30, 2016, it has sold 727,363 copies in the United States.

+Background

+In a December 1999 interview, Prince said the inspiration for the song was a 1982 TV special about the year 1999 and speculation about what might happen in that year.
+Prince found it ironic that the people who watched the TV special with him, who he thought were generally optimistic, "were dreading those days".
+In contrast, he said, "I always knew I'd be cool, I never felt this was going to be a rough time for me", although he also believed there were "going to be rough times" for the planet as a whole, and he "wanted to write something that gave hope".

+In a 2019 interview, Bobby Z., the drummer of Prince's backing band the Revolution, explained that they saw the TV special, a documentary about Nostradamus and his predictions of the end of the world, during a hotel stop on the Dirty Mind tour.
+When the other musicians talked about the haunting film the next day, Prince had already written the song: "We’re all going 'Wow' and then he just embodied the whole thing with '1999'".